COMPETITIVE LOCAL EXCHANGE CARRIERS (CLECs)

 In Order No 26665 the Commission has determined that the certification or application process is the appropriate mechanism for examining applications to become a local telecommunications provider in Idaho and has established the procedural requirements for approval of certificates of public convenience and necessity for telecommunications providers desiring to provide local service in Idaho.

-Applicants must file an Application with the Commission that includes all of the information requested in the Application for Certification (there is no form to complete).
-Applications should be submitted in triplicate.
+Applicants must file an original and seven copies of the Application with the Commission that includes all of the information requested in the Application for Certification.
+(There is no form to complete.)
 No filing fees apply.
 The average time for processing is approximately three months.
 Failure to follow instructions or become familiar with Idaho Laws and Rules could significantly extend the process time.
 Applicants should be familiar with the Idaho Law and all applicable Commission Rules.

 Some common areas of concern are: